The award ceremony for the 2022 Slamdance Screenplay Competition is October 23rd. Click here for more information.

-Recent success stories include Tyler Tice, whose 2018 Grand Prize-winning horror feature Day Shift is due to be released in 2022 as a Netflix original film starring Jamie Foxx.
-Other winners such as 2021’s Neil Ferron and 2019’s Jessica Sinyard have found representation and management directly through their involvement with the competition.
+Recent success stories include Tyler Tice, whose 2018 Grand Prize-winning horror feature Day Shift was released in 2022 as a Netflix original film starring Jamie Foxx.
+Day Shift became the most watched film in the world during the third week of August 2022.
+Recent winners Neil Ferron and Jessica Sinyard found representation and management directly through their involvement with the competition.

 "I mean, yes, there's the undeniable professional boost: high-profile press, management, momentum.
 But it's more than that.
 Peter Baxter has created this family of weirdo artists — ambitious, talented, outlandish.
 I feel like I've been invited to join a team of mutant heroes, and I've never felt more nervous or more at home." — Neil Ferron, 2021 Grand Prize Winner for FISHMONGER